skygordon/WeatherAPI/README.md

 # WeatherAPI
-Uses a Weather API for Cambridge, MA to bring the user four current pieces of info
+Uses a Weather API for Cambridge, MA to bring the user four current pieces of info.
+Uses Pythona and C++.

 User can choose to have the device display either the current temperature, time, date, or visibility, with the press of a single button.

 Scrolls so that the newest info is on the top and everything get shifted downwards.

 Hardware: Esp32, tft screen 1.8", button